-What is a Landscape and Visual Impact Assessment?
+What are Landscape and Visual Impact Assessments?

 Landscape is about more than just how an area looks.
 The European Convention on Landscape describes it as “our living natural and cultural heritage, be it ordinary or outstanding, urban or rural, on land or in water”.
 Landscapes underpin our economy, support health and well-being and have unique qualities which contribute to the development of community identities and a sense of place.